Macartney-Christopher/5-Axis-Camera-Position-Control/Hardware.md

-## HARDWARE
+# HARDWARE

 The final objective for the Camera is to control it via Bluetooth with the given code using the custom PCB.

-### CNC Shield: Driving Stepper Directly
+## CNC Shield: Driving Steppers Directly

-With the mechanical part put in place the Camera system needed to be tested.
-To mitigate any issues that could arise from code and wiring, I chose to drive the stepper directly using a CNC Shield
+With the mechanical parts fully assembled, the Camera system needed to be tested.
+To mitigate any issues that could arise from code and wiring, I chose to drive the stepper directly using a CNC Shield through Arduino.

 ```
 const int stepXPin = 2; //X.STEP